Place-des-Arts is a station on the Green Line of the Montreal Metro.

-The station has two side platforms, and is beautiful with brick walls in zig zag forms which are in different shades of grey (including blueish grey) mixed with floors whose colors alternate between light grey and green.
+The station has two side platforms and is beautiful with brick walls in zig-zag forms which are in different shades of grey (including blueish grey) mixed with floors whose colours alternate between light grey and green.
 Since it is made by the same architects as Atwater (David, Boulva, Clève), it brings the same impression of proximity.

-In addition to its namesake, this station is also at proximity to Complexe Desjardins, which includes a shopping mall, a hotel and offices, as well as Edifice Jean-Lesage, which is the headquarter of Hydro-Québec.
+In addition to its namesake, this station is also in proximity to Complexe Desjardins, which includes a shopping mall, a hotel and offices, as well as Edifice Jean-Lesage, which is the headquarter of Hydro-Québec.

 There are four official entrances to the station: 1555 Jeanne-Mance, 2020 de Bleury, 1990 de Bleury, and 150 Ontario.

+Its zig-zag walls are quite unique.
 In addition, along with a few stations of the Green Line including McGill and Beaudry, this station appears in the movie "C't'a ton tour, Laura Cadieux."

 This station is home to the first piece of art of the Montreal Metro, which is a painted glass mural by Frederick Back which is called 'Les arts lyriques'.It refers to Montreal's musical history and events.
 There is also a mosaic made by Saskia Siebrand over the Angrignon tunnel.

 STATION FACTS AND MAP